xyd2023/MMAD/README.md

 - [Authors](#authors)

 ## Abstract
 Unsupervised anomaly detection aims to identify data instances that significantly deviate from the norm without the need for labeled training data.
 Traditional approaches typically utilize a one-class-one-model strategy for each category, which becomes memory-intensive and impractical as the number of categories increases.
 To address this limitation, multi-class anomaly detection has emerged as a more feasible alternative, focusing on the development of a unified model capable of detecting anomalies across various categories.
 This repository contains source code for MMAD implemented with PyTorch.
 MMAD is a unified model for multi-class anomaly detection tasks based on state-space models.
-For implementation details and access to the code, please contact the authors via email.

 ## Environments
+Our MMAD is based on [ADer](https://github.com/zhangzjn/ADer).
+Please clone this repo to ADer.
 Create a new conda environment and install required packages.
 ```shell
   pip3 install timm==0.8.15dev0 mmselfsup pandas transformers openpyxl imgaug numba numpy tensorboard fvcore accimage Ninja